Raise your hand if 2020 made you toss old customer service playbooks out the window.

 In the wake of COVID-19, inflexible technology is left in the dust.
 Research out of Teradata found a whopping 82% of business leaders want to speed up moving data and key business functions to the cloud because of difficulties during the pandemic.

 Sending employees home with little notice and immovable tech proved challenging.
 Many companies had to find new solutions or adapt their current platforms to better fit remote work.
 And once they made the changes, business leaders realized new operational efficiencies and savings.
-In fact, our friends (and customers) over at Blackhawk Network decreased their handle times by 4% in the first month after moving their team home, and 8% after the first three months, leading to a projected $1.5 million in annual savings.
+In fact, our friends (and customers) over at Blackhawk Network decreased their handle times by 4% in the first month after moving their team home, and improved agent efficiency by 12% after the first three months.

 “The digital tools we’re using today would’ve taken us years to adopt, but we were forced to accept them overnight, and are pleased at how well they’re working.”-Vertiv CEO Rob Johnson for KPMG’s 2020 U.S. CEO Outlook